Form W-2 Wage and Tax Statement FAQs

 What are the maximum wages subject to California State Disability Insurance (CASDI)

-The maximum wages subject to SDI for the tax year 2023 is $153,164.00.
-Box 14 (Other) CASDI was computed at the 2023 rate of 0.9% with an annual maximum contribution amount of $1,378.48.
+The maximum wages subject to SDI for the tax year 2024 is eliminated.
+Effective January 1, 2024, Senate Bill 951 removed the taxable wage limit and maximum withholding for each employee subject to SDI contributions.
+Box 14 (Other) CASDI was computed at the 2024 rate of 1.1% with no annual maximum contribution amount.

 What should I do if I received a Form W-2 with an incorrect social security number or two or more Form W-2s with different social security numbers?